telerik/fiddler-everywhere-docs/user-guide/live-traffic/inspector-types.md

 ### XML

 The **XML Inspector** interprets the selected request or response body as an Extensible Markup Language (XML) document, showing a tree view of the XML document's nodes.
 If the body can't be interpreted as XML, the tree view will remain empty (as demonstrated for the request in the screenshot below).
 Each XML element is represented as a node in the tree.
 The attributes of the element are displayed in square brackets after the element's name.
-The Inspector provides __Expand All / Collapse All__ toggle button that will expand or collapse all nodes of the XML tree.
+The Inspector provides __Expand All / Collapse All__ toggle button that will expand or collapse all XML tree nodes.

 ![XML Inspector](../../images/livetraffic/inspectors/inspectors-xml.png)